thomasjpfan/odsc_nyc_2019_06_29/presentation.md

 ---

-## How to Contribute to Open Source? 🛠
+## How to Contribute Code to Open Source? 🛠

 ---